AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

 >[!NOTE]
 >
->This release onwards, UberJar and the other related artifacts are available on Maven Central Repository instead of Adobe Public Maven repository (`repo.adobe.com`).
+>UberJar and the other related artifacts are available on Maven Central Repository instead of Adobe Public Maven repository (`repo.adobe.com`).
 The main UberJar file is renamed to `uber-jar-<version>.jar`.
 So, there is no `classifier`, with `apis` as the value, for the `dependency` tag.

 ## Deprecated features {#removed-deprecated-features}